kennedydidier/kennedydidier.github.io/_posts/2022-06-15-SLR-Real-Estate.md

 #### Sale Price Regressed on Various House Characteristics

-My client wants to know how two specific home characteristics (style and number of bedrooms) influence sale price.
+My client wants to know how two specific home characteristics (style and year built) influence sale price.
 Let's take a look!

+**Sale Price Regressed on Style**

 {% highlight python %}
 dat['style'].value_counts()
 {% endhighlight %}

 It looks like there aren't really enough instances of any styles other than colonial, tudor, and contemporary to appropriately include, so I am going to constrict my dataset to only those.